DonghaoWu/MERN-Doc-V1/README-Folder/User-Authentication(part10-13)/12-Login-Redirect.md

 ```

 #### `Comments:`
-- Think about how many results can get from register, then add the types variable.
+- Think about how many results can get from login, then add the types variable.
 LOGIN_FAIL is for error handling.

 ### `Step2: Set up reducer(state).`